Grahmification/Grahmification.github.io/_recipes/taco-meat.md

 - Drain fat.
 - Add tomato paste + a little water so meat is not dry.
 - Season to taste.
-- Can combine with bean & rice burrito mix to make the super burrito
+- Can combine with bean & rice burrito mix to make the super burrito.

 ---